If car insurance is priced based on your ZIP code, can you get a policy without an address?

 Although it’s frustrating, it's not considered discriminatory or illegal for car insurance companies to price policies using a home address.
 Car insurance companies rely on location as a primary rating factor, assessing the number of accidents in the area, the location's crime rate, and even the average cost of the vehicles in the immediate area.
 Many car insurance companies do not want to cover a vehicle being used as a home, as it could increase the likelihood of a claims payout.
 Frustration is understandable, but insurance providers base their business models on projecting risk.

 This depends on which state you’re moving to.
 States may allow a grace period for registration — 30 days, in many cases.
-Check with your new state’s motor vehicle department or DMV.
+Check with your new state’s motor vehicle department or DMV (and don't forget to update your driver's license).
 Find your residence in your new state before shopping for auto insurance.
 Because you’re moving out of state, you’ll need an entirely new policy to match your new state’s insurance laws.
 After you have the proper insurance, you can register your vehicle.

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.

 The Zebra’s insurance content is written and reviewed for accuracy by licensed insurance agents.